 As mentioned in the Annual Reports of earlier years, since April–2010, Bank borrowing of your Company is Nil and the entire capital expenditure is being funded through internal accruals.

-Your Board of Directors have recommended a dividend @ Rs.
-6.50 per share (i.e., 65%) on equity shares for the year ended December 31, 2013, subject to approval of the shareholders at the ensuing Annual General Meeting.
-If approved and declared, this will be the highest rate of dividend in the history of your Company.
+Your Board has recommended a dividend @ Rs.
+6.50 per share (i.e., 65%) on equity shares for the fifteen month period ended on March 31, 2015, subject to approval of the shareholders at the ensuing Annual General Meeting.

-The overall Industrial Relations in all the manufacturing units has been cordial in 2013.
+The overall Industrial Relations in all the manufacturing units have been cordial in 2014.
 Some highlights are as under:

-IR situation in the factory has been peaceful throughout the year.
-No mandays were lost during the year.
+Industrial Relation situation in the manufacturing units has been peaceful throughout the year.
+No man days were lost during the year.

-Different HR initiatives have been taken in the Manufacturing Units of your Company.
-Some of these initiatives included, Best Employee Awards, Medical Camps, Long Service Awards, Sports, Celebration of National Festivals, etc.
+Different HR initiatives have been undertaken in the Manufacturing Units of your Company.
+Some of these initiatives included "The Best Employee" Awards, Medical Camps, Long Service Awards, Sports, Celebration of National Festivals, etc.

 Statements in the Management Discussion and Analysis Report describing the estimates, expectations or predictions may be 'forward–looking statements' within the meaning of applicable securities laws and regulations.
 Actual results could differ materially from those expressed or implied.
 Important factors that would make a difference to the Company's operations include demand–supply conditions, raw material prices, changes in Government regulations, tax regimes, economic developments within the country and outside the country and other factors such as litigation and labour negotiations.

-Your Board appreciates the invaluable contribution of the Senior Management Team for their leadership and all the employees of the Company for their indefatigable efforts which plays a pivotal role in achieving the objectives of the Company.
+Your Board appreciates the invaluable contribution of the management team for their leadership and all employees of the Company for their indefatigable efforts which plays a pivotal role in achieving the objectives of the Company.